 During the Renaissance period, Sumptuary Laws continued to dictate how each class could dress.
 As during the medieval period, upper-class citizens were able to dress in fine, expensive fabrics, while the lower class wore basic garments made of wool and linen.

 Upper-class Renaissance women wore large, elaborate and ornate gowns made of silk, brocade, satin and velvet.
 Bodices were tight to the waist, and skirts were full to the ankle.
 Rolls and hoops were worn around the waist and under the skirt to give fullness to the gown.
-Most gowns had an outer skirt that parted in the middle to reveal a decorated underskirt or petticoat.
+Most gowns had an outer skirt that parted in the middle to reveal a decorated underskirt or petticoat american renaissance.
 Sleeves were usually long and large, puffing out from the elbow to the wrist.
 Necklines were low.
 Hats were simpler and fit closer to the head with veils extending down the back.

 Lower-class women wore dresses of a similar cut, but they were much lighter.
 They were also less fitted and worn without rolls or hoops.
 This allowed for more freedom of movement as work was performed.